-The Master of Arts in Intercultural Studies (MAICS) is a two year program for mid-career missionaries and international church and mission leaders.
-This degree exposes students to new possibilities for missiological praxis so that they meet the challenge of contextualizing the gospel in an increasingly global community.
+The Master of Arts in Intercultural Studies (MAICS) is a two year program for people preparing for intercultural ministry, international development or other missionary vocations.
+This degree exposes students to new possibilities for missiological praxis so that they meet the challenge of contextualizing the gospel in an increasingly multi-cultural and global community.
 In addition, it enables students to focus on an area of emphasis to prepare for specific work.
 These emphases include: poverty and development and the city, children at risk, Islamic studies, and church and contemporary culture.

 Master of Arts in Intercultural Studies and Master of Theology in Missiology (Korean Studies)

-The School of Intercultural Studies' Korean Studies' Program provides three degrees taught in Korean language: Master of Arts in Intercultural Studies, Master of Theology in Missiology and Doctor of Ministry in Global Ministry.
+The School of Intercultural Studies' Korean Studies' Program provides four degrees taught in Korean language: Master of Arts in Intercultural Studies, Master of Theology in Missiology, Doctor of Ministry in Global Ministry, and Doctor of Missiology.
 There are approximately 250 active students in the degree programs.
 Students come from 34 countries around the world, speaking 32 languages.
 Our students are comprised of missionaries, mission organization leaders, local church pastors, lay leaders in mission, and professional tent-makers.